 Not only that for people with existing health conditions it can lower blood sugar levels, worsen asthma conditions or cause dehydration.

 Shatavari is a powerful and effective Ayuvedic herb.
 Which has numerous benefits for health, skin and hair when used correctly and with the guidance of a medical professional.
-So, if you are looking for a consultation you can get on a free call with our hair experts today.
+So, if you are looking for a consultation you can take the Traya hair test today.
 If you think you may be suffering from stress or sleep related hair loss.
 You can get a doctor prescribed and customised treatment today!